facebookexperimental/libunifex/README.md

 * GCC, 9.x and later
 * Clang, 9.x and later
+* MSVC 2019.6 and later

 This library also supports C++20 coroutines.
 You will need to compile with coroutine support enabled if you want to use the coroutine integrations.
 This generally means adding `-std=c++2a` or `-fcoroutines-ts` on Clang (see "Configuring" below).

+Note that MSVC 2019.6 support for C++20 coroutines has known issues and is not currently supported.

 ## Linux

-The io_uring support on Linux requires a bleeding edge kernel version that incorporates patches from recent io_uring development.
+The io_uring support on Linux requires a recent kernel version (5.6 or later).

 See http://git.kernel.dk/cgit/linux-block/log/?h=for-5.5/io_uring

 The io_uring support depends on liburing: https://github.com/axboe/liburing/

+## Windows

+`windows_thread_pool` executor requires Windows Vista or later.

 # Building